Decades after Montreal brainwashing experiments, victims' families protest for right to sue

 In the statement, it also acknowledged that Dr. Cameron carried out experiments at the Allan and said the consequences were unfortunate.

-Several victims’ families are now seeking court permission to launch a class action lawsuit against the Allan Memorial Institute, McGill University and the Canadian and Quebec governments.
+Several victims’ families are now seeking court permission to launch a class action lawsuit against the Allan Memorial Institute, McGill University and the Canadian government.
 They held a protest on Saturday to draw attention to their campaign.

 “When you look at this it sounds like a rogue doctor, Cameron, who committed all these atrocities, but that's just not possible,” said Jeff Orenstein, the lawyer for the group.